chinguyen19/Bioinformatics-projects/Fibromyalgia-vs-ChronicPain_genomic-signature/README.md

   Yes, the presence of numerous red dots suggests broad and subtle changes in gene regulation, reflecting the complex nature of fibromyalgia’s genomic signature.

 - **Are there key genes central to fibromyalgia biology?**
-  The limited number of green dots highlights a smaller set of genes with strong, consistent changes, potentially identifying key regulatory elements central to disease mechanisms.
-2671 genes were identified as upregulated, while only 120 genes were downregulated.
+  The number of green dots highlights a smaller set of genes with strong, consistent changes, potentially identifying key regulatory elements central to disease mechanisms.
+2671 genes were identified as upregulated, while only 120 genes were downregulated in fibromyalgia compared to control.
  <br>
  <br>